Was this page helpful?

 2. Query response.

-Each field that is configured with delivery functions, must map to a schema.
-We need to know the relation with the field and the corresponding GraphQL type in the delivery function.
+Each field that is configured with Functions, must map to a schema.
+We need to know the relation with the field and the corresponding GraphQL type in the Function.
 Therefore, the field mapping response should include a field mapping for each field.

 Given the schema below: